-Other Sources: The largest component of Other Sources is the transfer from the State Lottery.
+The next largest component of Other Sources is the transfer from the Rhode Island Lottery Commission.
 The State Lottery Fund was created in 1974 for the receipt and disbursement of revenues of the State Lottery Commission from sales of lottery tickets and license fees.
-The monies in the fund are allotted for: (1) establishing a prize fund from which payments of the prize are disbursed to holders of winning lottery tickets, the total of which prize payments equals, as nearly as is practicable, 45 percent of the total revenue accruing from the sale of lottery tickets; (2) payment of expenses incurred by the Commission in the operation of the State lotteries; and (3) payment to the State's General Fund of all revenues remaining in the State Lottery Fund, provided that the amount to be transferred into the General Fund must equal not less than 30 percent of the total revenue received and accrued from the sale of lottery tickets plus any other income earned from the lottery.
+The monies in the fund are allotted for: (1) establishing a prize fund from which payments of the prize are disbursed to holders of winning lottery tickets, the total of which prize payments equals, as nearly as is practicable, 45 percent of the total revenue accruing from the sale of lottery tickets; (2) payment of expenses incurred by the Commission in the operation of the State lotteries; and (3) payment to the State's General Fund of all revenues remaining in the State Lottery fund, provided that the amount to be transferred into the General Fund must equal not less than 30 percent of the total revenue received and accrued from the sale of lottery tickets plus any other income earned from the lottery.
 The FY 1996 Appropriations Act increased the percentage of video lottery terminal receipts which are transferred to the General Fund and increased the payout to keno game players, which has increased lottery income.
-Lottery transfers to the general fund totaled

-\$180.7 million in FY 2001.
+Lottery transfers to the general fund totaled \$214.1 million in FY 2002, which accounted for 8.2% of the State's general revenues in FY 2002.
 The FY 2001 Appropriations Act increased the allowable payout percentages for certain lottery and keno games, and also redistributed net terminal income from video lottery games, resulting in a greater portion of net terminal income being retained by the State.
+The FY 2003 Appropriations Act further redistributes net terminal income from video lottery games, resulting in the State receiving 1.0 percent more of net terminal income per fiscal year for each of the next four fiscal years.